Elena-Rosa/IzzyPizza/README.md

 pizza.getCost();
 Expected output: 8.75

-Test: It should return the cost of the Pizza
+Test 3: It should return the cost of the Pizza
 Code: let pizza = new Pizza(["peppers", "onions"], "large");
 pizza.getCost();
 Expected output: 10.50